FengYusheng/MyUtils/maya_script/BevelTool/DOC/Questions.md

 9. hotkey

 10. scriptCtx, this command allows a user to create their own tools based on the selection tool.

+11. `polySelectCtx`

 ## Private work
 1. Reverse link list: reverse the bevel nodes of a mesh in Maya.